jcelli/moviepro/README.md

 collections
 csv
 glob
-itertools
-math
 os
 pandas
 re
 string
+sqlite3
 sys
 ```
-If you would like to use any other libraries, you must ask permission by Sunday, October 16, 2016, using [piazza](http://piazza.cs1656.org).
+If you would like to use any other libraries, you must ask permission by Sunday, November 18, 2016, using [piazza](http://piazza.cs1656.org).

 ---